stephenverderame/cpp_book/src/functional/functional_types.md

     }
 }, variant);
 ```
 What `std::visit` does is call the supplied function passing in the value held by the variant.
 Notice the use of `auto&&`, which is essentially a universal reference because visit will pass in different types.
 So this lambda is essentially a template of sorts.
-A normal template function however wouldn't work, because you'd need to know which instantiation to call, and the fact that we don't have this information is one of the reasons we're using `std::visit` in the first place. `std::visit` essentially applies the *visitor* pattern.
+A normal template function however wouldn't work, because you'd need to know which instantiation to call, and the fact that we don't have this information is one of the reasons we're using `std::visit` in the first place.
+`std::visit` essentially applies the *visitor* pattern.
 Here we use one function with constexpr-if to simulate having multiple overloads.
-We also need the `std::decay_t`, which will remove the reference if the function is passed an lvalue.
-We don't need it for this example but it also decays arrays into pointers.
+We also need the `std::decay_t`, which will remove the reference if the function is passed an lvalue. `std::decay_t` also decays arrays into pointers, which is functionality not used in this example.

-A variant cannot be empty.
-But if wanted it to be able to hold anything, we can allow it to hold `std::monostate` which is basically an empty struct designed to indicate an empty variant.
+A variant cannot be empty, but if wanted it to be able to hold nothing, we can allow it to hold `std::monostate` which is basically an empty struct designed to indicate an empty variant.

 ```C++
 std::variant<std::vector<int>, std::string, std::monostate> var = std::monostate{};